di-effe/catppuccin/README.md

 # Changelog

+## v0.1.1
+- Multiple color themes
+  - catppuccin
+  - catppuccin2
+- Updated documentation
+- Minor changes

 ## v0.1.0
 - First release

 ## To do
-- [ ] More color schemes from the catppuccin project
+- [x] More color schemes from the catppuccin project